David-Ernstsson/arrowhead-project/docs/carbatterycharger/readme.md

 ## System Design Description Overview

-The purpose of CarBatteryCharger supporting core system is to provide time and location based services.
+The purpose of `carbatterycharger` application system is to charge the battery of an electric car.

-The CarBatteryCharger provides features for a local cloud systems to :
+The `carbatterycharger` provides features for a local cloud systems to :
-* Fetch accurate and trusted time and location information,
+* Charge the battery when the electricity price is low

 <a name="carbatterycharger_sysd" />